North American Meat Processors Association: History

-NAMP was best known, however, for The Meat Buyer's Guide, intended for butchers and commercial meat purchasers, which was a recognized reference for cutting and grading meat.
-It was published annually.
-NAMP maintains a standard numbering system for cuts of meat.
+The North American Meat Processors Association was founded in 1942 and was headquartered in Reston, Virginia.
+NAMP was concerned with meat industry issues including nutrition, safety and hygiene, government and regulatory affairs, and standardization.
+NAMP was best known for their annual "Buyer's Guide", intended for butchers and commercial meat purchasers, which was a recognized reference for cutting and grading meat.
+NAMP also maintained a standard numbering system for cuts of meat.